surister/blog/content/blog/how-to-make-a-sortable-base64.md

 Now it orders correctly!

-In other languages doing this is trivial, for example in Rust the  cargo package [base64](https://docs.rs/base64/latest/base64/) supports arbitrary customization:
+Overriding or choosing the alphabet is trivial in other languages like Rust, where the cargo package [base64](https://docs.rs/base64/latest/base64/) supports arbitrary customization.

 ```rust
 use base64::{engine, alphabet, Engine as _};